How to create a culture where anyone can belong anywhere

 Co-Founder and CEO Brian Chesky was caught by surprise by those words.

 Chesky realized that he had to turn culture into a key priority.
-The more they discussed the matter, the more he became clear that it was possible to defend, and actually build the culture.
+The more they discussed the matter, the more it became clear that it was possible to defend, and actually build the culture.

 Brian Chesky realized that workplace culture is the only sustainable competitive advantage.
 As he explains in the now-famous letter: